muneebtator/phoenix/README.md

 Phoenix follows the the <a href="https://en.wikipedia.org/wiki/Front_controller">front controller</a> software design pattern; an application with a single controller that handles all the requests - in this case, the controller is the <code>init.php</code> file.

 For the sake of simplicity, Phoenix will use HTTP GET requests during early days of development.
-Though we will use POST and web sockets as we implement the networking functionality.
+Though we will use POST requests or sockets as we implement the networking functionality.

 <h3>Creating blockchains and blocks</h3>